 Hello fellow quilting fanatics.
 This has been a very busy month around the Leiner household.
 We sold one rental house and bought two more so I have been kept from my quilting by landlady duties.
-But I am happy to report that I am making progress on the quilt for Beck and Todd, the quilt that has stymied me all…Continue
+But I am happy to report that I am making progress on the quilt for Beck and Todd, the quilt that has stymied me all year,…Continue

 My quilting friend, Riana Noyes asked me to do a post on the Halloween cross stitch quilt which is #108 in my albums.
 The following are pictures and some explanations/descriptions of how that quilt came to be.

 First the back story.
 I have been quilting since I was 18 years old.
 I had my first child, Jamie at 23 and my second, Becky at 27.
 All through their childhood, I was making quilts and once upon a time, cross stitching as well. in 1984 or 85 I decided to do a Christmas…Continue